colin-broderick/arwaincoretest/README.md

 ```
 ./build/arwain -h
 ```
 Code currently assumes running from the repository's root directory, so you'll need to specify `-conf` if you run from elsewhere.
+While testing I'd recommend running with `-noinf` for now since it will use a lot of CPU time.

 ## Visualisation
 A simply Python visualisation script is included, to aid in testing and development of orientation filters.
 VPython is required.
 This will track orientation, and also position if inference is running.
+It fails half the time but I'm 99.9% sure it's a vpython bug, and nothing to do with arwain.
 ```
 pip3 install vpython
 ```